levythu/Gurgling/README.md

 General version of `Router.Use()`/`Router.Get()`/`Router.Put()`/`Router.Delete()`/`Router.Post()`.

 - `method` specifies the trigger method.
 Empty string means WILDCARD.
 - `isStrict` indicates whether the match is performed strictly.
+(Matches whole path or prefix)

 #### `func (Router)SetErrorHandler(handler RouterErrorCatcher) Router`
 Set the runtime error handler to recover from panic.
 The handler is `func(Request, Response, interface{})`, the third parameter of which is the panic content.
-Note that if there is any panic in the handler, the whole program will suffer from it, too.
+Note that if there is any panic in the handler, the whole program will not avoid suffering.
-The default handler is tp render a `500 Internal Error` page to client.
-If set to nil, the router will not recover from panic and it is good for debugging.
+The default handler is to render a `500 Internal Error` page to client.
+If set to `nil`, the router will not recover from panic, thus printing panic stack in error log, which is good for debugging.

 #### `func (Router)Set404Handler(handler Terminal) Router`
 Set the 404 handler.
 When no rules matches the request, the handler will get executed.
-If set to nil, the server will return a string "404 NOT FOUND" by default.
+If set to `nil`, the server will return a string "404 NOT FOUND" by default.

 ### Response
 The interface provided in Handler callback wrapping functions for quick response, in Express format.
 Since it is an interface, further hack by midwares is possible.